suyong0427/Suyong_Choi/README.md

 - Gained insights into global business strategy by using data techniques such as exploratory data analysis, summary statistics, and data visualization
 - Collaborated with a global team to complete analysis tasks

+ASU KSA Executive
+- Planned activities and events for more than 40 Korean students at Arizona State University with 6 other students to get students closer.
+-	Calculated costs for activities and events.

 ## Tools
 - My SQL Pad
 - Jupyter Notebook